StrutFit/AndroidSDK/README.md

 6. Testing
 Your organization will need to have configured some data in StrutFit (https://dashboard.strut.fit) in order for you to test the button.\
 They will need to have added at least a test product to StrutFit and linked it up to a size chart.
 They can then tell you the product code they have used for that product.\
-You will also need to provide your application's bundle identifier to your StrutFit executive so it can be whitelisted in your StrutFit workspace settings.\
+You will also need to provide your application's package name to your StrutFit executive so it can be whitelisted in your StrutFit workspace settings.\
-The StrutFit SDK uses **context.getPackageName()** to get your app's identifier and then attaches it to API requests for whitelisting purposes.
+The StrutFit SDK uses **context.getPackageName()** to get your app's package name and then attaches it to API requests for whitelisting purposes.

 You can test the SDK using different build variants: debug, staging and release.\
 Debug will reference our development environment which may have unreleased code which could cause issues.
 You will also need to use different organizationId and productCode values in this environment.\